-Furthermore, screwdrivers are applied to tightening and loosening to any given job or screw.
+Furthermore, screwdrivers are applied to tighten and loosen any given job or screw.
 Apart from that, check out the types of hammers, types of spanners, and types of wrenches used in the workshop.
-In the workshops, normally, the following all types of pliers are used.
+The following types of pliers are typically used in workshops.

 Types of Pliers

 The following are the different types of pliers and their uses:

 - According to the standard types of pliers

 - Crimping pliers

 - Diagonal pliers

 - According to the special types of pliers

 - Battery pliers